-Individuals were assumed to contribute a fixed percentage of their salary towards a DC pension fund, according to the contribution rate being modelled in the given scenario, throughout their working life.
+Individuals were assumed to maintain pension contributions as a fixed percentage of their salary towards a DC pension fund, according to the contribution rate being modelled in the given scenario, throughout their working life.

 DC assets are projected to achieve investment returns of 11⁄2% above increases in Average Weekly Earnings.